This document is only valid for the day on which it is accessed. Please read our disclaimer.

 See: " Check list for acute presentation of DCM, HCM, RCM or acute myocarditis" and " Investigations for acute presentation of DCM, HCM, RCM or acute myocarditis" including first and second tier laboratory investigations.

-A non acute presentation with dilated, hypertropic and restrictive cardiomyopathy warrants referral to specialist cardiologist to coordinate specific investigations and referrals to Genetic and Metabolic services as indicated.
+Presentation with dilated, hypertropic and restrictive cardiomyopathy warrants referral to specialist cardiologist to coordinate specific investigations and referrals to Genetic and Metabolic services as indicated.

 Taken from European Society of Cardiology classification of primary cardiomyopathies 1 (Elliot, et al., 2008).
 HCM, hypertrophic cardiomyopathy; DCM, dilated cardiomyopathy; RCM, restrictive cardiomyopathy; ARVC, arrhythmogenic right ventricular cardiomyopathy.